george-ajayiola/istio-servicemesh-setup/cert-manager/README.md

-## Verify policy enforcement, mtLS and authorization policy:
+## Verify policy enforcement, mtLS

 ### Exec into the Pod
 Exec into the pod.
 Use the following command to access the pod: